×

 What do expats find most challenging?

 "Expats in Bamberg often find the language barrier to be the most challenging aspect of the local culture.
 Despite English being widely taught in schools, many locals prefer to speak in their native German, especially in more rural areas or among the older generation.
 Another challenge is the cultural difference in social interactions.
 Germans are known for their directness and efficiency, which can sometimes come off as cold or unfriendly to foreigners.
 It can take time for expats to adjust to this straightforward communication style.
 The bureaucracy in Germany can also be a challenge for expats.
 There are many rules and regulations to follow, and paperwork is a significant part of life.
 This can be overwhelming for newcomers, especially if they are not fluent in German.
 Additionally, the German lifestyle is often more structured and punctual than what many expats are used to.
 This can be a difficult adjustment, as it may feel like there is less flexibility and spontaneity in daily life.
 Lastly, while Bamberg is a beautiful city with a rich history, it is also relatively small.
-Some expats may find the lack of diversity and cosmopolitan atmosphere challenging, especially if they are used to living in larger, more multicultural cities," wrote a member in Bamberg.
+Some expats may find the lack of diversity and cosmopolitan atmosphere challenging, especially if they are used to living in larger, more multicultural cities," remarked one expat living in Bamberg, Germany.

 Is there a lot of crime in Bamberg?